mobile app bar

 New England Patriots cornerback Christian Gonzalez (0) runs the ball for a touchdown after recovering a fumble against the Miami Dolphins during the second half at Hard Rock Stadium.

 Gonzo’s dad went through many hardships growing up.
 He migrated from Colombia to America and achieved success by holding a stable job and raising a family.
 Hector also played college basketball for UTEP from 1992 to 1994.
-This story is exactly what Gonzalez looked up to growing up, and it hits him even harder today.
+His journey is what Gonzalez looked up to growing up, and it hits him even harder today.

-It’s the risk that many immigrants take when they move to the U.S., leaving behind a life to pursue the American Dream.
-It takes a lot of courage to embark on such a journey, but the payoff can sometimes be incalculable, like in Hector’s case.
+It’s a risk that many immigrants take when they move to the U.S., leaving behind a life to pursue the American Dream.
+It takes a lot of courage to embark on such a journey, but the payoff can be priceless, like in Hector’s case.
 Little did he know that his son would one day be providing for him, playing in the NFL.

-“He done really went through some stuff.
+“He [Hector] done really went through some stuff.
 So, just being able to give back to him and my mom and my sisters.
-It’s just my fam, for real.”
+It’s just my fam, for real,” added Gonzo

 View this post on Instagram